Royd Anderson: Personal life

-On television, Anderson has been a featured guest on the LMN (TV channel)'s show Ghost Inside My Child, the Louisiana Public Broadcasting network show Louisiana: The State We're In, the WYES-TV news program Informed Sources, WGNO ABC 26's Good Morning New Orleans, and Netflix's show Animal House.
+On television, Anderson has been a featured guest on HauntTV, the LMN (TV channel)'s show Ghost Inside My Child, the Louisiana Public Broadcasting network show Louisiana: The State We're In, the WYES-TV news program Informed Sources, WGNO ABC 26's Good Morning New Orleans, and Netflix's show Animal House.
 He is an alumnus of Loyola University New Orleans, the University of Louisiana at Lafayette, and Delgado Community College.
 In addition to being a filmmaker, Anderson is also a former high school teacher.